dlentrodt/pyrot/README.md

 later time.
 The current main documentation is given in form of explanatory jupyter notebooks, which can be found in `demo/`.

-As short documentation on the underlying algorithms, mathematical details and physics background is given in the following:
+As a short documentation on the underlying algorithms, mathematical details and physics background is given in the following resources:
 - **Parratt's formalism** is particularly known from x-ray scattering on thin films.
 It essentially solves Maxwell's equations for a stack of layers with a given refractive index.
 The formalism works recursively by adding up all the paths between the layer interfaces, whose response